 So the next time you read one of the stories, watch our videos or enjoy our pictures thinking I have a great job, remember… There is nothing I would rather do!
 It is so worth it and how lucky am I to be able to share with others the fun we have out on the road of life.

-My dad always told me “You’ll appreciate it more if you have to work for it” and I wouldn’t want it any other way.
-Thank you all for following along with us on this adventure called Last Great Road Trip.
+Dad always told me “You’ll appreciate it more if you have to work for it” and I wouldn’t want it any other way.